BoobeshPalanisamy/BoobeshPalanisamy/README.md

-- 👋 Hi, I’m Boobesh Palanisamy,who is passionate about Data Science, Deep Learning, Natural Language Processing.
-I am good at python Python(Programming Language),   Pandas,Machine Learning(Supervised & Unsupervised), SQL, MongoDB, HTML, CSS, Javascript
-- 👀 I’m interested in Datascinece and Programming
+- 👀 I’m interested in Programming and DataAnalyst
-- 🌱 I’m currently learning  Advanced Programming Professional & Master Data Science, MongoDB, HTML, CSS, Javascript
-- 💞️ I’m looking to collaborate on Data Science Projects
+- 💞️ I’m looking to collaborate on MERN Stack Development and Python Programming and Data Analyst Projects
 - 📫 boobeshmalar@gmail.com